BrianYang2013/JHU_AI_Journey/README.md

 ## Goals
 * AGI(Artificial General Intelligence) is not likely to happen in my generation.
 But if something interesting comes up, I wish I can understand it.
 * Personal interests
   * Math - Awareness.
 Lay the foundation.
-Able to pick up new math topics at a reasonable timeframe (3 months for a typical graduate level course)
+Most (95%) of what you learned in school won't be used in career.
+What we learn in school is not knowledge, but the exercise of how to learn, and the ability to think.
+For example, we should be able to pick up new math topics at a reasonable timeframe (3 months for a typical graduate level course)
-  * Coding - Re-visit data structure and algorithms, leetcode, familiar with various packages.
+  * Coding - Re-visit data structure and algorithms, leetcode, familiar with various packages. => Make it work, resolve the problem.
   * Academic Training - Discover and pick up the knowledge, be aware of where good taste and standards are, and restructure my knowledge system to support my future improvement.
 * General goals for everyone - Keep collecting, please share your thoughts
   * Program - Finish it